How Much Alcohol Should You Be Drinking?

 A. In the short-term, alcohol can be dehydrating and negatively impact your sleep, your skin, your gut health, your immune system and your mood.
 To help counteract some of these negative effects, make sure you're drinking plenty of water and try not to have a drink too close to bedtime.
 A drink can also boost your mood and levels of serotonin, a feel good chemical, in your body (learn more about what the science says about drinking and your health).

 Long-term, alcohol may be good for your heart and moderate consumption may actually be good for brain and bone health.
 Too much over me can also lead to big problems like liver damage, increased risk of cancer and dementia.
-(Learn more about what happens in your body when you drink alcohol.)

 Q. Can you drink alcohol if you're trying to lose weight?